XaXtric7/xo_Data-Structures-and-Algorithms/README.md

 ### 📌 Sorting Algorithms

-- Bubble Sorting
+- Bubble Sort
-- Insertion Sorting
+- Insertion Sort
+- Selection Sort

 ## 📜 How to Use